tbuyus/EnglishPAbjad/README.md

 ####Τhere are many SOUNDS that can be ENCODED in more than one way:
 #####sh

-* SH she, should, sure, issue, professional, pressure, ensuring, professional, discussion
+* SHe, SHould, Sure, iSSue, profeSSional, preSSure, enSuring, profeSSional, discuSSion
-* TI question, national, education, position, international, action, section
+* queStion, naTIonal, educaTIon, posiTIon, internaTIonal, acTIon, secTIon
-* CI conCIous
+* conCIous

 ###Previous efforts to ameliorate this nightmare
 ####Initial teaching alphabets and reference alphabets.